zhulixiao/Slack-Fetch-Bot/README.md

 * Weather information: Get weather information for a specified location using the [OpenWeatherMap](https://openweathermap.org/api "Weather API") API.
 * Random quotes/facts: Get a random quote or fact using the [Quotable](https://github.com/lukePeavey/quotable "Quotable Github") API or the [uselessfacts](https://uselessfacts.jsph.pl/ "uselessfacts") API.
 * Random image of shiba inu: Get a random image of a Shiba Inu using the [shibe.online](https://shibe.online/ "shibe.online") API.
-* (Work in progress) Retrieve and store conversation history from Slack based on a given schedule
+* Retrieve and store conversation history from Slack based on a given schedule to a JSON file.

+# Conversation History Retrieval
+> **Note:** Before requesting the bot to get conversation history, you need to make sure that the bot has been added to the specific channel you want to retrieve the history from.

+The bot can retrieve and store conversation history from Slack based on a given schedule to a JSON file or on request.
+You are welcome to modify the output format by modifying the `save_history::save_conversation_history()` function.
+The Slack API endpoint used for this feature is `conversations.history`.
+More information on this API endpoint can be found in the [official Slack API documentation](https://api.slack.com/methods/conversations.history).

 # Requirements
 To run this project, you will need: